rapid7/insightconnect-plugins/bmc_remedy_itsm/help.md

 # Description

-[BMC Remedy ITSM](https://www.bmc.com/it-solutions/it-service-management.html) transforms your service desk with the right ITSM solution.
+[BMC Remedy ITSM](https://www.bmc.com/it-solutions/it-service-management.html) is ITSM is a management system for IT infrastructure.
+The InsightConnect plugin allows you to search create update and close Incidents.

 # Key Features